-SWEET DREAMS: My Top Ten Remedies for InsomniaDr.
+Sweet Dreams: My Top Ten Natural Remedies for InsomniaDr.
 Zoltan P. Rona, MD, M.Sc.
-December 1, 2017
+April 12, 2022

 You are now more than ready for prescription sleeping pills, but is that such a great idea?
 Today, annual pharmaceutical sales of tranquilizers, antidepressants, and sleeping pills are well over a billion dollars in North America.
 It is estimated that about 60 million people in Canada and the U.S. are taking one or more such prescriptions.
 Dependence, addiction, brain damage, and chronic organ disease could be the result.
 (Reading any of Dr. Peter Breggin’s books, including Toxic Psychiatry and The Antidepressant Fact Book will convince you of these facts.)